The Birth of a New Kind of ERP Company

 xTuple unveiled (ca. 2007) Introduced PostBooks as free and open source (FOSS) core product. xTuple PostBooks(R) added support for scripted customizations and packages, new name stands for growth and more functionality than just manufacturing.
 Read more

-Mobile Business (ca. 2012) Fully interoperable Mobile Web and Desktop — Major R&D bridges system clients to use ERP on-the-go, anytime, anywhere; aggressive domestic and international growth of Partner Channel, more strategic integrations with complementary products, and increased vertical focus on industry, such as electrical distribution and food processing.
+Mobile Business (ca. 2012) Fully interoperable Mobile and Desktop clients — Major R&D bridges system clients to use ERP on-the-go, anytime, anywhere; aggressive domestic and international growth of Partner Channel, more strategic integrations with complementary products, and increased vertical focus on industry, such as electrical distribution and food processing.

 "OpenMFG" came together as a live, in-production enterprise software solution at a customer site, a business chosen deliberately due to its large size and multiple locations with both process flow and discrete manufacturing operations.
 OpenMFG was written to be a full-featured ERP/MRP product, as industry-generic as possible, adhering tightly to APICS-standard definitions and processes.